Homemade Chicken Tortilla Soup

 - 2 tbsp freshly squeezed lime juice

 Wash, rinse and dry all of the fresh vegetables (jalapeños, poblano, tomatoes and cilantro) before prepping.
 Pick off the cilantro leaves and discard the stems.
 Mince most of the cilantro reserving some for garnish.

 Set the oven broiler to high.
 Cut tomatoes in half and deseed.
 Arrange them on a baking sheet cut side down along with the jalapeños and poblano.
 Put under the broiler for about 5-10 minutes so that they start roasting and blister.

-Let cool, peel the skins off of the tomatoes and discard.
+Remove from oven.
+Cover and let cool, then peel the skins off and discard.
 Chop the tomato flesh, jalapeños and poblano.